-As you may be aware that blood donation can save lives, can help patients in trauma care and surgical patients by sufficing the need of blood and maintaining blood levels.
-Although the blood process only employs qualified individuals and verified practices, one can expect to experience the side effects of blood donation, like dizziness, fatigue and loss of consciousness right after donating blood.
-However, there is a way by which you can minimize the side effects of blood donation by keeping a track of what you eat before and after donating blood.
+- Hence, eating correctly before and after your blood donation is necessary.
+It will ensure that you have an adequate amount of haemoglobin (in the blood) to donate, and you can prevent excessive fatigue after donation.
+Although the blood process only employs qualified individuals and verified practices, a very few in rare cases can expect dizziness, fatigue, and loss of consciousness right after donating blood.
+However, there is a way by which you can minimize these issues by keeping track of what you eat before and after donating blood.

-If you are scheduled for blood donation you can have foods that are rich in Vitamin C as it helps your body to absorb iron.
+If you are scheduled for blood donation, you can have foods that are rich in Vitamin C as it helps your body to absorb iron.
 You can have orange, grape and juices of other citrus fruits to have vitamin C.

-Iron carries oxygen to your tissues and without iron, your body fails to produce or maintain healthy red blood cells.
+Iron carries oxygen to your tissues, and without iron, your body fails to produce or maintain healthy red blood cells.
 And to sustain healthy body functions, your body must make new blood cells.
 Consumption of foods enriched in iron can give you enough iron to maintain the number of red blood cells.
-Foods like spinach, fish, red meat, poultry, raisins and beans etc. are high on iron.
+Foods like spinach, fish, red meat, poultry, raisins and beans etc. are high in iron.
 Apart from these, nuts and peanut butter also contain it.
 You can also have cereals that contain iron.

 Your body uses folate, also known as B-9, folic acid or folacin, to manufacture new red blood cells.
 This helps to replace blood cells lost during donation.
 Foods that contain folate include liver, dried beans, asparagus and green, leafy vegetables like spinach, kale and collard greens.
 Orange juice is another source of folate.
-Fortified breads, cereals and rice also can contain this vitamin.
+Fortified bread, cereals and rice also can contain this vitamin.

 Foods that have Vitamin B – 6 can be beneficial for you in many ways after you donate blood.
 When you donate blood, your body requires vitamin to generate healthy blood cells and B – 6 helps the body to break down proteins as protein is enriched in many nutrients that you need after you give blood.
 Potatoes, seeds, nuts, eggs red meat, spinach and bananas are some of the foods that are a rich source of vitamin B6.

-Read more articles in Diet & Nutritions.
+Read more articles on Health